Luming-L/Project/macs2.md

 not affect good peak which has low FDR, big fold- enrichment, and high '-10*log(10,pvalue)', if the parameter is reasonable.
 > [macs group](https://groups.google.com/forum/#!msg/macs-announcement/JkufzGpUNRk/kUx0z2M2b_cJ)

+simple peak calling tool
+check the 4th column in bedGraph file and call the regions above a given cutoff.

 Example for regular peak calling:
 ```bash